j-w-yun/ConceptArt/README.md

 ---

-'''A concept example in preparation for game development'''
+A concept art example in preparation for engine development

 ---

-'''Credit for GLSL shaders found at www.shadertoy.com: xaot88, iq, and bsdbeard'''
+Credit for GLSL shaders found at www.shadertoy.com: xaot88, iq, and bsdbeard